TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 EV.5.5 Manual Service Disconnect - MSD A Manual Service Disconnect (MSD) shall be included to quickly disconnect one or the two poles of the Accumulator EV.11.3.2 [11]

- EV.5.5.1 The Manual Service Disconnect (MSD) shall be:  [11]

-a.
-A directly accessible element, fuse or connector that will visually show disconnected  [11]

-b.
-More than 350 mm from the ground  [11]

-c.
-Easily visible when standing behind the vehicle  [11]

-d.
-Operable in 10 seconds or less by an untrained person  [11]

-e.
-Operable without removing any bodywork or obstruction or using tools .
-Directly operated.
-Remote operation through a long handle, rope or wire is not acceptable.
-[11]

-g.
-Clearly marked with "MSD"  [11]

 EV.5.5.2 The Energy Meter shall not be used as the Manual Service Disconnect (MSD)  [11]

 EV.5.5.3 An Interlock EV.7.8 shall Open the Shutdown Circuit EV.7.2.2 when the MSD is removed [11]

 EV.5.5.4 A dummy connector or similar may be used to restore isolation to meet EV.6.1.
 [11]

 EV.5.6 Precharge and Discharge Circuits  [11]